oracle-samples/vbcs-samples/OpenAIChatClient/README.md

 **Setup instructions:**

-1. Import the application zip (openai-chat-client.zip) using the application import option
+1. Import the application zip (ai-chat-client.zip) using the application import option
 1. After the import is successful, open the application and in the Service -> Backends open the OpenAI backend, switch to the Headers and update the Authorization header in the Secure Headers section to the value of "Bearer <your OpenAI API key value>"
 1. Switch to Web Applications -> xoxo and switch to the JavaScript tab.
-Locate and implement `convertMarkdownToHTML` method to convert OpenAI structured response into rich text.
+Locate and implement `convertMarkdownToHTML` method to convert AI structured response into rich text.

 **External Dependencies:**